-Make sure that the position indicator marks are aligned when the shock absorber assembly is set to the standard setting.
+Make sure that the position indicator mark is aligned with the match mark when the shock absorber assembly is set to the standard setting.

 Compression damping force (for slow compression damping)

 To increase the compression damping force and thereby harden the compression damping, turn the compression damping force adjusting screw in direction (a).
 To decrease the compression damping force and thereby soften the compression damping, turn the adjusting screw in direction (b).